ImperialCollegeLondon/pyrealm/source/pmodel/pmodel.md

 model.summarize()
 ```

-The productivity of the model (and other variables, see
+### Estimating productivity outputs

-[here](estimating_productivity)) can then be estimated by passing the fraction
+The productivity of the model can then be estimated by passing the fraction
 of absorbed photosynthetically active radiation (`fapar`) and the photosynthetic
 photon flux density (`ppfd`), for a given area and time period, to the
 {meth}`~pyrealm.pmodel.PModelEnvironment.estimate_productivity` method.